LLCHD reports one additional death from COVID-19

 This week’s large-scale clinics:

-- Monday, March 29, Pinnacle Bank Arena – second doses for residents age 65 and older
+- Wednesday, April 7, Pinnacle Bank Arena – first doses for residents age 50 and older

-- Thursday, April 1, Lancaster Event Center – second doses for residents age 65 and older and educators
+- Thursday, April 8, Pinnacle Bank Arena – second doses for residents age 63 and older, educators, and childcare providers

+- Friday, April 9, Pinnacle Bank Arena – second doses for residents age 63 and older, educators, and childcare providers

+- Saturday, April 10, Pinnacle Bank Arena – first dose clinic for manufacturing and food service workers

 Registration: An online COVID-19 vaccine registration form for Lancaster County residents is available at COVID19.lincoln.ne.gov.
 Those who do not have online access or who need assistance may call LLCHD’s COVID-19 hotline at 402-441-8006 from 8 a.m. to 4:30 p.m. weekdays to register.
 The vaccine is not yet available for the general public.
 As vaccine doses become available, those who are registered will be given an appointment to be vaccinated.
 Appointments for vaccinations are dependent on vaccine supply and are not related to the order in which people register.